 - Cold desert nights may have more of an impact on the success of Cactus Wren breeding than extremely hot daytime temperature.

-- The oldest recorded Cactus Wren was at least 6 years, 4 months old when it was found in Arizona in 1974.
-It had been banded in the same state in 1968.
+- The oldest recorded Cactus Wren was a male, and at least 8 years, 1 month old when it was identified in California by a leg band in 2013.
+It had been banded in the same state in 2006.

 - Egg Description

 - Salmon pink to buff with reddish brown spots.

 - Condition at Hatching

 - Mostly naked with patches of fluffy white down along spine, wing edges, and head.
 Eyes closed.

 Male and female Cactus Wrens build large football-shaped nests with tunnel-shaped entrances.
 The pair amasses coarse grass and plant fibers to create a nest about 7 inches in diameter and 12 inches long, which weighs in at 6 ounces.
 The entrance is around 3.5 inches in diameter—large enough for the parents to squeeze in but small enough to keep most potential predators out.
 They line the inside of the nest with feathers.
 The pair builds the nest in 1–6 days, but most of the construction takes place within the first 3 hours of each morning.

 The female initiates nest building, but after she selects the spot, the male jumps in to help out.
 They build the nest 3–10 feet above the ground in a cholla, palo verde, acacia, mesquite, or other desert vegetation where the nest is surrounded by thorns.